 The conference is conceptualized in cooperation with the German Historical Institute, Warsaw.

-The Program can be found here
+A Program can be found here.

 Concept: Yvonne Kleinmann, Achim Rabus, Miloš Řezník, Ruth Leiserowitz, Paulina Gulińska-Jurgiel, Dorothea Warneck